Workers' Comp/Non-WC

 UMD HR Workers’ Compensation Contact

-If you have any medical documents or doctor notes, please fax them to UMD HR at 218-726-6590 or email them to [email protected] and we will ensure Sedgwick receives them as well.
+If you have any medical documents or doctor notes, please fax them the confidential UMD HR fax at 218-726-6590 or email them to [email protected] and we will ensure Sedgwick receives them as well.